afong413/opencaselist-py/README.md

 # opencaselist-py

-A python wrapper for the Opencaselist API.
+A python wrapper for the openCaselist API.